FLOOD RISK WY

 Flood Risk Overview

-22% of ZIP codes in Wyoming are located in FEMA-designated flood zones.
+68% of the ZIP codes with FEMA flood-map data in Wyoming are located in FEMA-designated flood zones.
 Residents have filed 550 flood insurance claims through the National Flood Insurance Program (NFIP), with total payouts of $3.7M.

 The average claim payout in Wyoming is $7K.
 Flood damage can range from minor water intrusion to total structural loss, depending on flood depth, duration, and property characteristics.